KushajveerSingh/Unsupervised-Parking-Lot-Detection/README.md

 Currently, this repo implements the following
 * Parking Space Detection
-* Pakring Space Occupancy Detection
+* Parking Space Occupancy Detection
 * Color of car in a parking space
 * Pose of car in a parking space